Certificate III in Carpentry - Secure Your PR Pathway

 Floor Systems

-Construct floor frames and sub-floors
+Construct floor frames and sub-floors using timber and engineered materials

 Entry Requirements for Carpentry Course